LOOSE-LIPS/loose-lips-2.0/src/routes/blog/europe-vol-1-compilation-from-aurora/index.md

 author: 103
 banner:
   - imported/europe-vol-1-compilation-from-aurora/image1085.jpeg
-description: >-
-  Artists:&nbsp;Hesper Act, Mattia Prete, Nino Sebelic, Fran Hartnett, Stanislav Glazov, Here Now There Then, Stndrd, FU 5 Release Date: May 27th, 2020 Format:
-  Digital Genre: Techno Aurora. is a brand new label from a group of like-minded artists around Europe who look to connect people through techno.
-The first release is a compilation that presents [...]Read More...
+description: "Artists:\_Hesper Act, Mattia Prete, Nino Sebelic, Fran Hartnett, Stanislav Glazov, Here Now There Then, Stndrd, FU 5 Release Date: May 27th, 2020 Format: Digital Genre: Techno Aurora. is a brand new label from a group of like-minded artists around Europe who look to connect people through techno.
+The first release is a compilation that presents [...]Read More..."
 published: true
 tags: release-review
 featured: false